julianchurchill/text-adventure/README.md

 Ordered by priority, first to do at the top.

+- [BUG] In CommonActivity::showNewGameConfirmationDialog() the onClick() method will call createNewGame() in the UI thread - this loads a file which might take some time and may end up in a dreaded 'App Not Responding' error!!!

 - prepare.sh script should preserve the timestamp from copied files, that should stop double builds being triggered
 - [UI] Consider allowing landscape view - what affect will this have on image positioning, maps, dialogs and so on?
 - [BUG] Exits are not always clearly readable.
 Should they be in shadowed text or some other effect?